 Admixtures should only be used if stipulated as part of the original design specification.
-If an admixture is to be proposed where it was not intended as part of the design, a Structural Engineer must confirm that the admixture is appropriate and required.
+If an admixture is to be proposed where it was not intended to be as part of the design, confirmation by a Structural Engineer that the admixture is appropriate is required.